CortexIntelligentAutomation/CTX-Manual-Intervention/README.md

 ## Dependencies
 ### Cortex Version
-This version of the CTX-Manual-Intervention module was developed in Cortex version <Cortex Version>.
+This version of the CTX-Manual-Intervention module was developed in Cortex version 6.4.
 Some functionality may not be available on different verions of Cortex.

 ### OCIs
 The  module requires the following Cortex OCIs: